-For informations where and when I teach please see the homepage.
+For information on where and when I teach please see the homepage.

 For a week in October 2018, I was lucky to be part of a residency with Aude Fondard and Jennie Zimmermann in a dance studio in the center of Marseille.

-The space enabled us to practice Contact Improvisation on a daily basis and to focus on several technical aspects (lifts, slow weight transfer, body-tone, etc.).
+The space enabled us to practice Contact Improvisation on a daily basis and focus on several technical areas (lifts, slow weight transfer, body-tone, etc.).

-After sharing our wishes and needs, we started the day with contemplative dance practice.
-Contemplative dance, also known as CDP and defined by Barbara Dilley in the 1970s, sets a serene framework for a conscious movement session, an awareness of the self and the space.
+After sharing our wishes and needs, we started each day with Contemplative Dance Practice.
+Contemplative Dance Practice, also known as CDP was defined by Barbara Dilley in the 1970s.
+It sets a serene framework for a conscious movement session, creating an awareness of the self and the space.

-Most of the days we spent some hours in studio and some outdoors in the city or the nature around Marseille.
+Most days we spent a few hours in the studio and a few hours outdoors in the city or in the nature around Marseille.

-We paid special attention to the subtle changes occurring in our body-minds when working inside (closed space) and outdoor.
-How does our direct environment (from its sounds and smells to its shapes and colors) impacts our dance?
+We paid special attention to the subtle changes occurring in our body-minds when working inside (closed space) in contrast to the outdoors.
+How does our direct environment (from its sounds and smells, to its shapes and colors) impact our dance?
 We also realized that the practice can be perceived as a performance by curious passers-by.

 We agreed on filming some of our improvisations.
-On the one hand to get used to the presence of the lens, an additional witness.
-On the other to keep a documentation of our work.
+This was to get used to the presence of the lens (which acted as an additional witness), and to keep a documentation of our work.

 We have a sorrowful, loving, and amusing concern with the topic "planned obsolescence".
-In other words: how things became waste in a planned way.
-This involves printers or other technical wonders, and breaking them or replacing them with others which are just a tiny bit changed.
+In other words: how things become waste in a planned way.
+This concept has to do with printers and other technical wonders which break after a short period of time, or are replaced by others which are just a tiny bit changed.

 (Dance solo, 4min., 2015)

-I asked 15 people to say 3 things which come into their minds when they hear the phrases "saying yes" and "to commit".
+I asked 15 people to say 3 things which come to their minds when they hear the phrases "saying yes" and "to commit".

-Based on my own interpretation, I heard 4 main topics within their answers:
+Based on my own interpretation of their answers, I noticed 4 main attitudes within their answers:

-I then researched movement and connected different ways of moving using these different attitudes.
+I then researched movement and connected these different ways of moving by using these attitudes.

 After more then 15 years of working as a professional fire performer and stilt walker, I no longer call it my profession.
-But, if the opportunity arises, I do still like to be a part of projects which involve these.
-Recently I took part as a stilt walker in "The Fair at Sorochyntsi" with the Komische Oper Berlin (directed by Barrie Kosky) and as a fire performer in "Romeo and Juliet at the Gornergrat" at the Freilichtspiele Zermatt in Switzerland (directed by Livia Anne Richard).
+But, if the opportunity arises, I do still like to be a part of projects.
+Recently I took part as a stilt walker in "The Fair at Sorochyntsi" at Komische Oper Berlin (directed by Barrie Kosky) and as a fire performer in "Romeo and Juliet at the Gornergrat" at Freilichtspiele Zermatt in Switzerland (directed by Livia Anne Richard).

-The art of fire-playing or stilt-walking in combination with acting or dancing is still very tempting to me.
+The art of fire-playing or stilt-walking in combination with acting or dancing is still very fascinating to me.

 One of my former solos as a fire artist: